Skip to main content

 5. Problems encountered and resources required:

-The main challenge that the institution faced is adoption of faculty members towards transitioning from traditional teaching methods to the OBE approach, as it requires the development of new program curriculum making all possible adjustments in existing courses and introducing new courses with well-defined course outcomes, which, in turn, are to be mapped with PEOs, POs and PSOs.
-To overcome this, the following approach was adopted:
+The main challenge faced by the institution was the adoption of faculty members to transition from traditional teaching methods to the OBE approach.
+The OBE approach requires the development of a new program curriculum, making all possible adjustments in existing courses, and introducing new courses with well-defined course outcomes, which, in turn, are to be mapped with PEOs, POs, and PSOs.
+To overcome this, workshops and seminars were organized to help them understand and effectively implement the principles of OBE.

 https://gcesalem.edu.in/sites/gcesalem.edu.in/files/uploaded%20files/BEST%20PRACTICE%20-1%20OBE.pdf